Finance managers manage the financial risks, financial planning and daily running of an organisation.

 To become a finance manager you usually need to have:

 - a degree in business management or commerce majoring in accounting

 - a postgraduate qualification in finance and business management.

-You also need to be a member of Chartered Accountants Australia New Zealand (NZICA).
+You also usually need to be a member of a professional group such as Chartered Accountants Australia New Zealand (CA ANZ) or CPA Australia.

 A university entrance qualification is required to enter further training.
 Useful subjects include accounting, economics, te reo Māori, computing, English and maths with statistics and/or calculus.

 - skilled at communicating

 - good at analysing information and writing reports

 - management or accounting experience